GenerateNU/specialstandard/docs/testing.md

 ### Postman

-For further development and testing, install Postman, which simplifies making network requests.
+For further development and testing, install Postman, which simplifies making network requests. ***Please still manually test your code, as sometimes unit tests can be wrong***